Back to school: Singapore course offers maids a brighter future

 "I'm a farmer's daughter," she told Reuters.
 "So I said one day I want to have my own farm, my own house, my own water buffalo.
 And I said because I didn't go to college, I want my nephews and nieces to have their dreams come true."

-Aidha offers a nine-month course for S$350 ($280) that emphasizes computer, communication and financial skills.
+Aidha offers a nine-month course for S$350 that emphasises computer, communication and financial skills.
 The three-hour classes run two Sundays a month to accommodate the days off of the women who work as family maids, nannies and caregivers to the old and ill.

 Ambitious students can then take a more intense nine-month module that helps them launch their businesses.